 - Jane Willson Scholar of International Policy

-The School of Public and International Affairs sponsors membership to the Carter Vickers Research Society (CVRS).
+The School of Public and International Affairs sponsors four MIP students in the Carter Vickers Research Society (CVRS).
 The Carter Vickers Research Society is a community of graduate student researchers who work with faculty and the dean in the School of Public and International Affairs.
 Graduate student society members perform research guided by faculty and are paid through student employment: up to $2,500 each academic year with the possibility of renewal for a second year.
 Participation in CVRS is a great opportunity for MIP students to engage directly in research projects with SPIA faculty whose own research deals with international affairs or comparative politics.
 All completed applications received before the deadline for the first-round of admissions (January 15) are guaranteed full consideration for CVRS membership.
 (The number of students sponsored annually may very with SPIA’s annual budget.)
 Awardees receive the following honorific title:

-Additionally, MIP students are also eligible for a variety of Graduate School assistantships and out-of-state tuition waivers:
+Additionally, MIP students are eligible for a variety of Graduate School assistantships and out-of-state tuition waivers:

 - Regents Out-of-State Tuition (Roost) Waiver): The Graduate School awards out-of-state tuition waivers to a select number of students who are classified as non-residents of the State of Georgia.
 These awards are based upon applicants’ academic records and the recommendations of their major departments.
 The waiver lasts for one academic year (fall-spring-summer) and students must be re-nominated by their Department for additional years.
 These awards waive only the non-resident portion of a student’s tuition, thus allowing the student to pay in-state tuition.
 The graduate program is able to nominate a few of its most qualified students who are not on assistantships for these tuition waivers.